 Note: These steps (and even their order) may vary according to the type of rollover/transfer at different financial institutions.

 After carefully reviewing your options and taking into account your needs and circumstances, if you choose to move your retirement assets into an IRA with Thrivent Mutual Funds, you’ll have access to a variety of mutual fund offerings to help you save for retirement.
-You can build your own portfolio based on your risk tolerance and time horizon, or contact an experienced Thrivent Financial Representative for help when you need it.5
+You can build your own portfolio based on your risk tolerance and time horizon, or contact an experienced Thrivent financial professional for help when you need it.4

 1No penalty on up to $10,000 of distribution you receive to buy or build a first home.
 You qualify for a first-time home purchase if you or your spouse has not owned a home in the previous two years.